magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-headless.md

 #### Setup Node.js and npm

-Type `node --v` and `npm --v` in a terminal or command prompt.
+Type `node -v` and `npm -v` in a terminal or command prompt.
 If the system reports a version number, Node.js and npm are installed on your computer.

 ```
 $ node -v